betfair-datascientists/betfair-datascientists.github.io/src/tutorials/bettingWithCSVFiles.md

     # -------------------------
     if not bsp_enabled and persistence_type == 'MARKET_ON_CLOSE':
         return False, 'Invalid Persistence Type - BSP not enabled'

+    if not bsp_enabled and bet_type == 'SP':
+        return False, 'Invalid Bet Type - BSP not enabled - EX bets only'

     if not turn_in_play and persistence_type == 'PERSIST':
         return False, 'Invalid Persistence Type - Market does not go in play'